shader-slang/shader-slang.github.io/docs/auto-diff-tutorial-2.md

 The training process will be a loop that alternatively invokes the slang compute kernel `learnGradient` and `adjustParameters`, until the loss converges to an acceptable threshold value.

-We will skip the host side implementation for the MLP example, it will be boilerplate code that setup graphics pipeline and allocate buffers for parameters.
-You can access the [github repo](https://github.com/shader-slang/neural-shading-s25/tree/main/hardware-acceleration/mlp-training) for complete code of this example which includes the host side implementation.
-Alternatively, you can try to use the more powerful tool [SlangPy](https://github.com/shader-slang/slangpy) to run this MLP example without writing any graphics boilerplate code.
+The host side implementation for this example is not shown, it will be boilerplate code to setup the graphics pipeline and allocate buffers for parameters.
+You can access the [github repo](https://github.com/shader-slang/neural-shading-s25/tree/main/hardware-acceleration/mlp-training) for complete code of this example, which includes the host side implementation.
+Alternatively, you can use the more powerful tool [SlangPy](https://github.com/shader-slang/slangpy) to run this MLP example without writing any graphics boilerplate code.